JamesLemony/jameslemony.github.io/content/Course Notes/Stative & Dynamic Verbs.md

 |                     |            |                    |        Smell*         |
 |                     |            |                    |         Feel*         |

+> [!EXAMPLE]
+> Olivia owns a beautiful antique necklace.
+> Daniel believes in the power of positive thinking.
+> Chloe understands the importance of hard work.
+> James appreciates the beauty of nature.
+> Lily and Oliver love spending time together.
+> Ethan dislikes crowded places.
+> Grace and Thomas seem happy with their new home.
+> Ruby's cat prefers to sleep in the sunlight.
+> George knows the answer to every question.
+> Charlotte feels nervous before giving a speech.

 > [!NOTE] Yıldızlı fiiller, eğer istek ile gerçekleşen eylemleri belirtiyorsa, continuous alabilir.
 > This soup tastes horrible.
 > I am tasting the soup.